Leading by example the best way to teach your kids about money and set them up for a lifetime of financial responsibility.

 This page may contain affiliate links meaning I earn a commission if you use those links.
-I only recommend brands I use and trust.
+Please read my Disclosure for more details.

 Obviously there are exceptions to the rule but in general, this is worth following.
 By all means, use a credit card to accumulate points but don’t use it as a bank loan (see next tip).